joelkrause/netlify-hugo-cms/site/content/pages/my-tools.md

 ### [VS Code](https://code.visualstudio.com)
 I use VS Code as my day to day code editor.
-I currently have about 40 extensions active (seriously need to weed these out) - but my main ones are as follows:
+I currently have about 40 extensions active (seriously need to weed these out), but my main ones are as follows:

 - One Dark Pro (My current theme)
 - Beautify - used to beautify my code